 Workplace Neuropsychological Tests

 In the workplace, neuropsychological tests can assess individuals’ cognitive abilities and determine their suitability for specific job roles, accommodations, or vocational training.
-Some professions, especially those involving high cognitive demands (e.g., pilots, military personnel), may use these tests for pre-employment screenings or monitoring cognitive fitness.
+Some professions, especially those involving high cognitive demands (e.g., pilots, military personnel), may use these assessments for pre-employment screenings or monitoring cognitive fitness.

 Sports Assessments